 i ate two varieties of kabocha this week so far, both from my garden. one was a delica and the other a speckled pup. the pup is very “green” tasting, and the delica is drier and harder. delish.

-Would you believe that I saw other restaurant goers leaving the kabocha squash (“pumpkin”) as though it was a garnish?
+Would you believe that I saw other restaurant goers leaving the kabocha squash (βpumpkinβ) as though it was a garnish?

 NO!

 OMG Maggie, this cracks me up.
 I took a huge break from regular blog reading and have found my way back to your blog again, and what post do I see but Kabocha!
 I swear the last post I read on your blog was kabocha.
-It’s like I never left
+It’s like I never left π Looks fabulous as always and I love a good peanut stew.

 wow that looks amazing – and so good for you!
 I am just learning to appreciate curry and this looks like something I need to try!!!